satukon/Opiskelijarekisteri/README.md

 ## Description
 - This is a solo project and my coursework for my user interface programming course
-- In this desktop app users can create, read, update and delete information of students, courses and the gradings associated
-- A relational database is used to store the data
+- In this desktop app users can create, read, update and delete information of students, courses and the gradings associated.
+A relational database is used to store the data.

 ## Technologies used
 - Programming language: Java